 Modernism amid the Allegheny Mountains

-The Lynn Hall property and nearby cottage are listed on the National Register of Historic Places and are considered early examples of Organic Modern architecture.
+Lynn Hall and the hillside cottage are listed on the National Register of Historic Places as early examples of Organic Modern architecture.

 Carved out of the mountainside, Lynn Hall overlooks the Allegheny River valley, which considering the tools available in the ’30s presented quite a challenge.
 Ever the re-purposer, Hall used stone quarried from the property, leftover lumber from barns and recycled railroad tracks to construct the ultimate organic structure.